leadscloud/Site-Sucker/README.md

 - download all js
 - download all image
 - download all fonts
-- download images from css

 todo:
 - donwload all pages

 problems:
-- dont suck files that strats from "http:"
+- don't suck files that starts from "http:"
-- folder with fonts may be not in the plase where css is searching it, so you can just copy/past in folder where css need
+- folder with fonts may be not in the place where css is searching it, so you can just copy/past in folder where css need
 - when you suck files that start with such url: "/", you try open index file and it dont see url "/" cose it it main folder of your pc.
 So you can just delete "/" or put files in web server
 - program can create empty files, that is type in css but there is no such file on server, so u can just delete it